itsajhere/TransformGUI/README.md

 ## Contributing
 We would greatly welcome contributions to the project, just create a pull request and create the changes.
 We will either accept or deny this.

-Please remember to add any changes to the docs
+Please remember to add any changes to the docs.